Process-Driven Autoformalization in Lean 4: Method: Process-Driven Autoformalization

 \section{Method: Process-Driven Autoformalization}

-This section outlines our strategies to improve the autoformalization capabilities of LLMs via process feedback.
-We first set a benchmark baseline by fine-tuning a Mistral-7B~\citep{Albert2023Mistral} on the training data for autoformalization.
-We then introduce a Process-Supervised Verifier (PSV) model that incorporates detailed feedback from the Lean 4 compiler during the training phase (\Cref{sec: Process-Supervised Verifier Model}).
-Lastly, we present a continuous improvement methodology that iteratively refines both the autoformalization and verification models, steered by the Lean 4 compiler's objective evaluation (\Cref{sec:lean4 guided enhancement}).
+This section presents our approach to enhancing the autoformalization capabilities of LLMs using process feedback.
+We establish a baseline by fine-tuning an LLM on the \dataset training set.
+Then we further introduce a Process-Supervised Verifier (PSV) that incorporates Lean 4 compiler feedback during training (\Cref{sec: Process-Supervised Verifier Model}).
+Finally, we propose a continuous improvement methodology that iteratively refines both autoformalization and verification models, guided by the objective evaluation of the Lean 4 compiler (\Cref{sec:lean4 guided enhancement}).